Hormonal IUD and menstruation: effects on the cycle and menstrual flow

 52 mg |

-This method of contraception has a direct impact on the various menstrual phases.
-In fact, by releasing hormones, it will affect the creation of the endometrium, which lines the cervix and thickens during the month to accommodate a pregnancy.
+This contraceptive method has a direct impact on the various menstrual phases.
+In fact, by releasing hormones, it impacts the creation of the endometrium, which lines the cervix and thickens over the course of the month to accommodate a pregnancy.
 Like the contraceptive pill, it will potentially have an impact on menstrual bleeding.
-While the copper IUD will increase the volume of menstrual bleeding, the hormonal IUD will significantly reduce it.
+While the copper IUD will increase the volume of menstrual periods, the hormonal IUD will considerably reduce them.

 When a hormonal IUD is inserted, women tend to experience the following menstrual symptoms:

-- Blood loss outside the menstrual period, also called spotting
+- Blood loss outside the menstrual period, also known as spotting.

-The reason is that this contraceptive does not preventovulation but acts on thethickness of the uterine lining by making it very thin.
+The reason is that this contraceptive does not preventovulation, but acts on thethickness of the uterine mucosa, making it very thin.
 This prevents an embryo from taking hold.
-Since the uterine tissue is thinner, there will be less blood loss during menstruation because there is less tissue to evacuate.
+As the uterine tissue is thinner, blood loss during menstruation is reduced, as there is less tissue to evacuate.

 Bleeding after insertion

-After the IUD is inserted, you are likely to experience some spotting as a result of the doctor's insertion.
+After the IUD has been inserted, you may experience some spotting as a result of the doctor's insertion.

-- Spotting may occur for the first few months while the uterine lining builds up a new consistency.
-20% of women do not bleed at all after a few months of use.
+- Spotting may occur during the first few months, as the uterine lining takes on a new consistency.
+20% of women stop bleeding altogether after a few months' use.

-- The other menstruating people will have very light blood loss of light colors (because the blood will be diluted with the thicker cervical mucus), brown because the blood in small quantity will take more time to eliminate and will have time to oxidize.
+- Other menstruating women will experience very light, light-colored blood loss (because the blood will dilute with the thicker cervical mucus), or brown blood loss (because small amounts of blood will take longer to eliminate and will have time to oxidize).

-You may also experience cramps and pain after the procedure.
+You may also experience cramps and pain after insertion.

-When taking hormonal contraception, especially when it contains progestin, it is possible to have acne outbreaks.
-In fact, the IUD is not recommended for anyone with a history of severe acne.
+When taking hormonal contraception, especially when it contains progestogens, it's possible to experience acne outbreaks.
+In fact, the IUD is contraindicated for anyone with a history of severe acne.

-The hormonal IUD can also have side effects such as
+The hormonal IUD can also have undesirable effects, such as :

 - nausea and migraines,

-In some menstruating women, it is possible to experience dizziness, chronic fatigue and a change in irritability.
+Some menstruating women may experience dizziness, chronic fatigue and changes in irritability.

 When is it not advisable to wear a hormonal IUD?

-As you will have understood, the hormonal IUD has a significant impact on the menstrual cycle and on menstruation.
+As you can see, the hormonal IUD has a significant impact on the menstrual cycle and menstruation.
 It also has an impact on the entire endocrine and hormonal system.
-It is therefore important to discuss with your gynecologist or midwife all the contraindications associated with the use of a hormonal IUD.
+It is therefore important to discuss any contraindications to the use of a hormonal IUD with your gynecologist or midwife.

-- abnormal vaginal discharge: very heavy periods, or spotting, for example
+- abnormal vaginal discharge, such as very heavy periods or spotting

-- In case of diseases such as thrombosis, pulmonary embolism, phlebitis, cancer of the uterus, neurological migraines.
+- Illnesses such as thrombosis, pulmonary embolism, phlebitis, uterine cancer or neurological migraines.

-- All women who have had an infection after childbirth, abortion, vacuum aspiration or curettage will not be able to wear an IUD for three months.
+- All women who have had an infection following childbirth, abortion, aspiration or curettage will not be able to wear an IUD for three months.

-- It will never be inserted before six weeks after delivery.
+- It will never be inserted before 6 weeks after childbirth.

-- Finally, all women who have anoverly largecervix
+- Finally, all women whose cervix istoo large

-What are the advantages of a hormonal IUD compared to a copper device?
+What are the advantages of a hormonal IUD compared with a copper device?

-The benefits of a hormonal IUD compared to a copper IUD should be discussed with your midwife, physician, or gynecologist.
-Each woman is unique and will have different needs.
+The positive points of a hormonal IUD compared with a copper IUD are to be assessed with your midwife, doctor or gynecologist.
+Every woman is unique and will have different needs.
 The main advantages of both forms are ease of use and 99.9% protection against unwanted pregnancy.

-- The hormonal IUD will have an impact on menstruation by reducing or eliminating it completely.
-People who suffer from heavy periods, endometriosis or adenomyosis will have fewer symptoms.
+- The hormonal IUD will have an impact on menstruation, reducing or eliminating it altogether.
+People suffering from heavy periods, endometriosis or adenomyosis will experience fewer symptoms.

-- The main advantage of the copper IUD is that it does not contain any hormones, so it does not increase the risk of arterial or thromboembolic diseases.
-It will have an action on spermatozoa.
-It is also suitable for women who are breastfeeding.
+- The main advantage of the copper IUD is that it contains no hormones, so it does not increase the risk of arterial or thromboembolic disease.
+It will act on spermatozoa.
+It is also suitable for breast-feeding women.

 Why do I get my period with a hormonal IUD?

-It is possible to have a period with a hormonal IUD.
-If your uterine l ining tends to thin out, you may continue to produce it.
-When your period comes, your uterus will shed it.
+It is possible to menstruate with a hormonal IUD.
+If the lining of your uterine mucous membrane tends to thin out, you may continue to produce it.
+When the menstrual period arrives, the uterus eliminates it.

 What are the side effects of the hormonal IUD on menstruation?

 One of the side effects of the hormonal IUD on menstruation isamenorrhea.
-The absence of menstruation at the time of menstruation is completely normal.
+The absence of menstrual periods is completely normal.

-It is completely normal and possible to have light blood loss when you have an intrauterine device.
-The menstruation or spotting will be light, very light, black or brown in color.
+It's perfectly normal and possible to have light blood loss when you have an intrauterine device.
+The menstrual periods or spotting will be light, very light-colored, black or brown.